circleci/circleci-docs/jekyll/_cci2/ip-ranges.md

 - Deploying an internal app with sensitive data
 - Granting access to a production network

-Previous to offering IP Ranges, the only solution CircleCI offered customers in need of static IP addresses which could be configured and controlled was [CircleCI’s Runner](https://circleci.com/docs/2.0/runner-overview/).
-IP Ranges now enables customers to meet their IP-based security and compliance requirements using their existing workflows and platform.
+Previous to offering IP ranges, the only solution CircleCI offered customers in need of static IP addresses which could be configured and controlled was [CircleCI’s Runner](https://circleci.com/docs/2.0/runner-overview/).
+IP ranges now enables customers to meet their IP-based security and compliance requirements using their existing workflows and platform.

-## Example configuration file that uses IP Ranges
+## Example configuration file that uses IP ranges
 {: #exampleconfiguration }

 ```
 version: 2.1
 jobs:
   build:
-    circleci_ip_ranges: true # opts the job into the IP Ranges feature
+    circleci_ip_ranges: true # opts the job into the IP ranges feature
     docker:
       - image: curlimages/curl
     steps: